vercel/next.js/examples/auth-with-stytch/README.md

 # Stytch + Next.js example app on Vercel

-This is a [Stytch](https://stytch.com) + [Next.js](https://nextjs.org/) project that showcases how to enable elegant authentication in your applicaiton.
+This is a [Stytch](https://stytch.com) + [Next.js](https://nextjs.org/) project that showcases how to enable elegant authentication in your application.

 <p align="center"><img src="./public/example-app-image.png" alt="stytch" width="50%"/></p>